 - Place all ingredients in the slow cooker and stir very well.
 Cover and cook on low for 7-8 hours or on high for 3-4 hours.1 14.5-ounce can kidney beans, 1 14-ounce can diced tomatoes, 1/2 cup rice, optional, 1 cup ground beef, 1-2 packets taco seasoning to taste, 1 cup water

 - Serve in taco shells, tortillas, or as a taco salad.
 Top with favorite toppings.

-*I use ground beef that is fully cooked and dehydrated.
-Click here to see a video on how to make that.
-If using dehydrated beef, I add equal parts water and beef to the mixture to allow it to reconstitute.
+- If using dehydrated beef, I add equal parts water and beef to the mixture to allow it to reconstitute.